The Upper East Side vs. The Upper West Side

 - Equinox Gym

 - Top-notch spin studios

 The Food Scene

-The Upper West Side is best known for food options, and the central Upper West Side is a food lover’s dream!
-You’ll find a coffee shop on every corner, countless bakeries, upscale restaurants, and authentic mom and pop-style bistros and bars that locals love.
+The Upper West Side is best known for food options, and in particular, central Upper West Side is known as a food lover’s dream!
+You’ll find a coffee shop on every corner, countless bakeries, upscale restaurants, and cozy bistros locals love.
 In addition, Amsterdam Avenue has been making itself known for delicious, affordable eating options.
-Smaller style cafes and bistros also exist on the East Side, especially specialty bagel shops (H&H Midtown Bagels East is our fav), but if you’re looking for nearby nightlife, the West Side is where you want to be.
+Smaller style cafes and bistros also exist on the East Side, especially specialty bagel shops (H&H Midtown Bagels East is our fav), but if you’re looking for nearby nightlife, the West Side is where you want to be!

 So, which neighborhood will it be?
-Once you decide on whether you’d like to live East or West of the Park, check out Glenwood’s latest listings of luxury apartments in each area, and share your favorite characteristics of each area with us on Facebook and Twitter!Tweet
+Once you decide whether you prefer to live East or West of Central park, check out Glenwood’s latest listings of luxury apartments.
+Share your favorite characteristics of each area with us on Facebook and Twitter!Tweet